-The Ph.D. program in Bioenergetics and Exercise Science is housed in the Department of Kinesiology within the College of Health and Human Performance, and is offered in conjunction with the Department of Physiology in the Brody School of Medicine.
-In the most recent rankings, our program was ranked 4th by Academic Analytics in the broad category of Biomedical Science Disciplines within the specific area of Kinesiology and Exercise Science.
-This ranking was based upon faculty productivity in the year 2005.
+The Ph.D. program in Bioenergetics and Exercise Science is housed in the Department of Kinesiology within the College of Health and Human Performance, and is offered in conjunction with the Departments of Physiology and Biochemistry in the Brody School of Medicine.
+In the most recent rankings, our doctoral program was ranked 6th by the National Academy of Kinesiology in 2010.
+This ranking was based upon program faculty indices of productivity, funding and visibility as well as student indices of graduate assistant support, student quality, employment and admissions.

 The resources and faculty in the Human Performance Lab (HPL) are available and are intrinsic to students pursuing this degree option housed in the Department of Kinesiology.
 Students thus apply to the Ph.D. in Bioenergetics and Exercise Science by contacting the Department of Kinesiology but students typically work with, and are funded by, faculty working in the HPL and/or the Brody School of Medicine.
 For further information, please link to the curriculum for this program in the Department of EXSS and/or contact Robert Hickner, Ph.D., Director of the PhD program in Bioenergetics and Exercise Science.